 In general, nonprofits are faring better in terms of retaining donors.
-According to this year’s FEP report, the average donor retention rate has recovered from a low of just 40.5 percent in 2009 and has hovered around 45 percent for the last four years.
+According to the FEP report, the average donor retention rate has recovered from a low of just 40.5 percent in 2009 and has hovered around 45 percent since.

 However, nonprofits still lost $96 from downgraded and lapsed gifts for every $100 gained from new, upgraded, and recovered gifts, according to the report.
 If your nonprofit is missing out on donations, we suggest utilizing the following strategies to help with recovering lapsed donors.